kbst/terraform-helm-vs-kustomize/README.md

 # Example: Helm-based vs. Kustomize-based Terraform modules

-This repository holds the example implementations for the [comparison post on the Kubernetes blog](https://kubernetes.io/blog/2021/06/14/a-better-way-to-provision-kubernetes-resources-using-terraform/).
+This repository holds the example implementation for the [comparison post on the Kubestack blog](https://dev.to/kubestack/a-better-way-to-provision-kubernetes-resources-using-terraform-355n).